pershyn/storm-deb-packaging/README.md

 Things to do:
 --------------------

+- [ ] move all the env variable from defaults to storm_env.ini
+- [ ] updated to hardcoded STORM_CONF in ./conf

 - [ ] define how to use logging (new logback config.)
 - [ ] clean-up storm-local on package removal, so it doesn't collide with further installations
 - [ ] check ownership of /usr/lib/storm is storm (but for rest system parts in there is root...) if we use root here, then storm cannot write to its home folder.